sh1katagana1/osint/People.md

 [Webmii](https://webmii.com/) This one found some social sites as well.
 Decent people search \
 [Social Searcher](https://social-searcher.com/) Social media search engine.
 Can be used to search for people mentions. \
 [Classmates](https://www.classmates.com) Find school information. \
-[Maniacs](Maniacs.info) A good site to see how common your first or last name is.
+[Maniacs](Maniacs.info) A good site to see how common your first or last name is. \
+[NAMEINT](https://seintpl.github.io/NAMINT) A good full name search tool